atsareg/DIRACDocs/source/UserGuide/CommandReference/DataManagement/tree.rst

 Data Management Command Reference
 ====================================

-In this subsection all the data commands available are explained.
+In this subsection the Data Management commands are collected.

 .. toctree::
    :maxdepth: 2